-- battery charging infrastructure for electric buses; - being safe and convenient, minimising conflict between those waiting and other road users by allocating sufficient shelter capacity; and - being inset from the main carriageway and offset to stops for services in the opposite direction to minimise the opportunity for services blocking other vehicles.
+- battery charging infrastructure for electric buses; - being safe and convenient, minimising conflict between those waiting and other road users by allocating sufficient shelter capacity; - providing secure cycle parking at major stops, to enable Door to Door sustainable journeys to be made (see Active & Healthy Travel Strategy), and - being inset from the main carriageway and offset to stops for services in the opposite direction to minimise the opportunity for services blocking other vehicles.

-Buses using RT corridors will also benefit from many of these facilities.
+Buses using RT corridors will also benefit from these facilities.